byuflowlab/FastMultipole/docs/src/guided_examples.md

 # Guided Examples

-This section a work in progress.
+`FastMultipole` is designed to be compatible with nearly any Julia code for a wide range of scalar and/or vector potential problem satisfying Laplace's equation, with minimal effort to get things working.
+We'll go through the process of adding `FastMultipole` to your code in the following guided examples.

 ## Compatibility

-Prior to using `FastMultipole`, the user must create a system(s) to be evaluated that is compatible with the following format.
-In this example, we will walk through the process of defining a point-mass struct called `Gravitational`.
-This code can also be found under `test/gravitational.jl` along with a second example of a `VortexPoint` struct under `test/vortex.jl`.
+Prior to using `FastMultipole`, the user must set up some interface functions.
+In this example, we will walk through the process of defining the point mass model used in [Quick Start](@ref).
+This code can also be found under `test/gravitational.jl`.
+Note that an additional (minimalistic) vortex particle example is included in `test/vortex.jl`.

 ### System Struct

-The user is free to create their own struct, but we define our `Gravitational` struct as follows.
+To better understand how the `FastMultipole` interface functions, let's take a look at the data structures we'll use to define our point masses:

 ```@example guidedex
-import FastMultipole
 using FastMultipole
-import Base: getindex, setindex!
 using FastMultipole.StaticArrays

-const i_POSITION = 1:3
-const i_RADIUS = 4
-const i_STRENGTH = 5:8
-const i_POTENTIAL = 1:4
+const i_POTENTIAL = 1:4             # index of the gravitational potential
-const i_VELOCITY = 5:7
+const i_VELOCITY = 5:7              # index of the velocity
-const i_VELOCITY_GRADIENT = 8:16
+const i_VELOCITY_GRADIENT = 8:16    # index of the velocity gradient

-#####
-##### gravitational kernel and mass elements
-#####
+# a single point mass
 struct Body{TF}
     position::SVector{3,TF}
     radius::TF
     strength::SVector{4,TF}
 end

+# container for a system of `Body`'s
 struct Gravitational{TF}
     bodies::Vector{Body{TF}}
     potential::Matrix{TF}
 end

+# constructor
 function Gravitational(bodies::Matrix)
     nbodies = size(bodies)[2]
     bodies2 = [Body(SVector{3}(bodies[1:3,i]),bodies[4,i],SVector{4}(bodies[5:8,i])) for i in 1:nbodies]